Cancer Survivorship Issues

 Add to that emotional struggles, strains on personal relationships, and the profound fear of cancer recurrence.
 The effects of cancer don’t simply end when treatment does.

-The National Cancer Survivors Day Foundation believes that more resources, research, and survivor-friendly legislation are needed to improve the quality of life of cancer survivors – during and after treatment.
+That’s why the National Cancer Survivors Day Foundation believes we must continue to advocate for more resources, research, and survivor-friendly legislation to improve the quality of life of cancer survivors – during and after cancer treatment.
 We urge everyone who participates in National Cancer Survivors Day® celebrations to not only recognize those who are living with a history of cancer but also raise awareness of the hardships cancer survivors face beyond treatment.

 Cancer Survivorship Resources

 The NCSD Foundation encourages a greater commitment to resolving the issues of cancer survivorship through public education and awareness.
-We’ve put together this list of resources to help you learn more about the challenges cancer survivors face.
+We’ve put together this list of resources to help you learn more about the challenges faced by cancer survivors today.

 - Survivorship Information from Cancer.Net